How to Convert a Closet into a Shower

 Add $20K+ to the Value Of Your Home by Converting a Closet in a Shower!

-Converting an adjoining clothes closet or hall closet to the already existing 2 piece bathroom will not only give you the comfort of having a shower in your master bedroom, it will definitely add $20,000 + to the value of your home when you’re ready to sell.
+Converting an adjoining clothes closet or hall closet to the already existing 2 piece bathroom will not only give you the comfort of having a shower in your primary bedroom, it will add $20,000 + to the value of your home when you’re ready to sell.

-How much room do you need for a shower?
+2. How much room will you have for a shower?

 Take the measurements of the width and length of your current closet and the adjoining bathroom.
 Do you have adequate room for a shower including elbow room?
-Showers should be a minimum 32″ x 32″ in a master en-suite.
-If they’re smaller than that, they may suit your current needs, but down the road in the future when you’re ready to sell, it could potentially be a deterrent for alot of buyers and not really adding value to your home.
-Sure it’s great to have a shower in the master en-suite, but when you’re ready to sell, a small en-suite shower may actually deter some potential buyers and not net you the money you’re hoping for.
+Showers should be a minimum 32″ x 32″ in a primary en-suite.
+If they’re smaller than that, they may suit your current needs, but down the road in the future when you’re ready to sell, it could potentially be a deterrent for buyers if its too small and not really adding value to your home.
+Its definitely something to consider and think through.

 It’s a really good idea to try to visualize the new space as much as you can.
 Place painters tape on the floor where you visualize the shower is going, tape out the placement for your vanity, and toilet.
 Measure everything out.
 Make sure you’re leaving enough room to walk around the bathroom.